adF: A Novel System for Measuring Web Fingerprinting through Ads: Countering web fingerprinting

 The question we raise is whether there is room for improvement.
 To answer this question, we want to avoid complex solutions, which, although probably very efficient, require major changes in browsers and mobile apps and thus are very unlikely to be adopted by developers.
 Following this principle, we then reformulate our question to whether there are simple (yet efficient) approaches that would substantially improve the resilience to web fingerprinting offered by current browsers.
 We anticipate that the answer is yes.

 We propose \emph{ShieldF}, a solution which relies on the most common technique already implemented by several browsers, this is, blocking/obfuscating the reporting of several attributes.
 This technique is simple, and browser developers are already using it, so it is likely that they are willing to adopt \emph{ShieldF}.
 The key difference between \emph{ShieldF} and existing solutions comes from the selection of the group of attributes to block.
 We propose to block those attributes which (1) have the largest discrimination power (i.e., highest cardinality and normalized entropy) and (2) do not affect (or have a very limited impact in) the end user experience\footnote{For instance, an attribute revealing the screen size cannot be blocked even if its discrimination power is high.
 The screen size is required to adapt the content of a web-page to the screen size so it renders adequately.}.
 To make an informed decision on the selected attributes to block, we rely on the results presented in Table \ref{tab:featuresAttributes}, which reports the discrimination power (cardinality and normalized entropy) of all considered attributes in our study.
-In particular, we propose to block those attributes with a cardinality $>$ \mbR{25} \footnote{Except for \emph{Bluetooth availability}, since it is characterized by a binary value.} and a normalized entropy $\geq$ \mbR{0,10}, which we are certain do not affect the browsing experience.
+In particular, we propose to block those attributes with a cardinality $>$ \mbR{25} \footnote{Except for \emph{Bluetooth availability}, since it is characterized by a binary value.} and a normalized entropy $\geq$ \mbR{0.10}, which we are certain do not affect the browsing experience.
 The \mbR{12} selected attributes are highlighted in bold in Table \ref{tab:featuresAttributes}.
+Note this selection also implicitly accounts for correlated signals: we only consider an attribute mitigated when it cannot be inferred through other unblocked sources.
 Our proposal also applies to mobile apps with two exceptions: \emph{User Permissions state} and \emph{Bluetooth availability} attributes, because they are already unreported in mobile apps.

 We assess the performance of \emph{ShieldF} in a threefold manner.
 First, we measure the reduction in the web fingerprinting vulnerability it achieves for all considered device configurations.
 Second, we compare its performance with the one offered by the anti-fingerprinting solutions implemented by popular browsers (Chrome, Safari, Firefox).
 Note that we do not consider other browsers for different reasons: they have a low market share (MIUI, Tor, Brave), they are implemented using a Chromium Engine (Edge) and thus are expected to offer a similar performance to Chrome, their anti-fingerprinting solution affects the users' browsing experience (Tor), or their ads do not allow fingerprinting from ads (Brave).
 Furthermore, we also compare \emph{ShieldF} performance with those solutions and techniques aimed at preventing unwanted web fingerprinting that adopt a similar methodology.